 Studies have shown a link between heavy metals and Alzheimer’s disease as they are involved in the toxicity of cells.
-Metal ions such as iron, zinc, copper, and chromium are regarded as vital and essential for the human health but changes in the level of these metals affect the normal functioning of the systems.
-One of the major effects of an alteration in the levels of the metal ions is the insufficient supply of oxygen to the brain which causes serious injuries in the brain.
+Metal ions such as iron, zinc, copper, and chromium are regarded as vital and essential for human health, but changes in the level of these metals affect the normal functioning of the systems.
+One of the major effects of an alteration in the levels of the metal ions is the insufficient supply of oxygen to the brain, which causes serious injuries in the brain.
 According to numerous studies, there is evidence that supports that the alteration in the metal ions leads to neuronal death.
 They increase the aggregation of proteins and contributes to the development of Alzheimer’s disease.
 Deficiency of cobalt is associated with the risk of having Alzheimer’s disease as it affects the folate and homocysteine level.
-Cobalt is one of the metal ions which plays an important role in the Vitamin B12 and the deficiency of Vitamin B12 is often seen in patients with Alzheimer’s disease.
+Cobalt is one of the metal ions, which plays an important role in Vitamin B12, and the deficiency of Vitamin B12 is often seen in patients with Alzheimer’s disease.